perlfly/blogger_fedro/03_about.md

 permalink: /about/
 ---

-### Software Developer
+### Business Intelligence
-Working with Swift since it was announced and released as a beta. iOS developer with a few independent apps on the store since iOS 5.
+  - Serverless solutions on AWS cloud

 ### Skills

+ - Cloud computing (AWS)
  - Software development
     - Programming in different high and low level languages such as _Swift_, _Objective-C_, _PHP_, _Javascript_, _R_, _Matlab_, _Python_.
 Mobile and web applications.
-    - Interaction with third party services such as _Facebook_, _Goolge_, _Parse_
+    - Interaction with third party services such as _Facebook_, _Goolge_
  - _Data Analysis_ techniques such as linear regression, and _Machine Learning_ such as _deep learning_ using dedicated tools like _R_ or _Matlab_.
  - Systems administration: participated for several years in coordination and operations in health care data center.